Who Is Affected

 What Are the Deadlines and Fines?

-Property owners have until January 1, 2025, to have their wood-framed external elevated structures inspected by a qualified professional.
+Commercial property owners have until January 1, 2025, to have their wood-framed external elevated structures inspected by a qualified professional.
 After that, they must have their external elevated structures inspected every 6 years.

 In the event that inspectors do find repairs necessary and the owners of the buildings don’t comply within 180 days, the inspector will notify local law enforcement and the owner of the building.
 If repairs are not done 30 days after the notification, the owner will get a civil penalty, around $100-$500 for every day the repairs are not completed.